 d) Russia

-22. According to the U.S. Energy Information Administration, what percentage of global proved oil reserves is held by Organization of the Petroleum Exporting Countries members?
+22. According to the U.S. Energy Information Administration, what percentage of global proved oil reserves is held by Organisation of the Petroleum Exporting Countries members?

 a) Nearly 90%